-Students will have a one-week period to complete the exam.
+Students may take the exam in one 8 hour period or it may be broken into two 4 hour periods.
 Comprehensive Exams must be proctored.
-Students are welcome to come to campus to take the exam or they may use a Graduate Director approved proctoring center or method.
+Students are welcome to come to campus to take the exam or they may use a Graduate Director-approved proctoring center or method.
+Students taking the exam at a testing center must submit the name and contact information for the testing center in order to get approval.